matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 ### **Temporary data for debug & transaction processing purposes**

-FIXME: constants here need to be checked

 - `[8..39]` – reserved slots for debugging purposes
 - `[40..72]` – slots for holding the paymaster context data for the current transaction.
 The role of the paymaster context is similar to the [EIP4337](https://eips.ethereum.org/EIPS/eip-4337)’s one.
 You can read more about it in the account abstraction documentation.
 - `[73..74]` – slots for signed and explorer transaction hash of the currently processed L2 transaction.
-- `[75..110]` – 36 slots for the calldata for the KnownCodesContract call.
+- `[75..142]` – 68 slots for the calldata for the KnownCodesContract call.
-- `[111..10110]` – 10000 slots for the refunds for the transactions.
+- `[143..10142]` – 10000 slots for the refunds for the transactions.
-- `[10111..20110]` – 10000 slots for the overhead for batch for the transactions.
+- `[10143..20142]` – 10000 slots for the overhead for batch for the transactions.
 This overhead is suggested by the operator, i.e. the bootloader will still double-check that the operator does not overcharge the user.
-- `[20111..30110]` – slots for the “trusted” gas limits by the operator.
+- `[20143..30142]` – slots for the “trusted” gas limits by the operator.
 The user’s transaction will have at its disposal `min(MAX_TX_GAS(), trustedGasLimit)`, where `MAX_TX_GAS` is a constant guaranteed by the system.
 Currently, it is equal to 80 million gas.
 In the future, this feature will be removed.
-- `[30111..70114]` – slots for storing L2 block info for each transaction.
+- `[30143..70146]` – slots for storing L2 block info for each transaction.
 You can read more on the difference L2 blocks and batches [here](./Batches%20&%20L2%20blocks%20on%20zkSync.md).
-- `[70115..135650]` – slots used for compressed bytecodes each in the following format:
+- `[70147..266754]` – slots used for compressed bytecodes each in the following format:
     - 32 bytecode hash
     - 32 zeroes (but then it will be modified by the bootloader to contain 28 zeroes and then the 4-byte selector of the `publishCompressedBytecode` function of the `BytecodeCompresor`)
     - The calldata to the bytecode compressor (without the selector).
-- `[135651..135652]` – slots where the hash and the number of current priority ops is stored.
+- `[266755..266756]` – slots where the hash and the number of current priority ops is stored.
 More on it in the priority operations [section](./Handling%20L1→L2%20ops%20on%20zkSync.md).

 ### L1Messenger Pubdata

-FIXME: constants here need to be checked

-- `[135653..586652]` – slots where the final batch pubdata is supplied to be verified by the L1Messenger.
-More on how the L1Messenger system contracts handles the pubdata can be read [here](./Handling%20pubdata.md).
+- `[266757..1626756]` – slots where the final batch pubdata is supplied to be verified by the [L2DAValidator](../settlement_contracts/data_availability/custom_da.md).

 But briefly, this space is used for the calldata to the L1Messenger’s `publishPubdataAndClearState` function, which accepts the address of the L2DAValidator as well as the pubdata for it to check.
-The L2DAValidator is a contract that is responsible to ensure efficiency when handling pubdata (FIXME: provide the link).
-Typically, the calldata `L2DAValidator` would include uncompressed preimages for bytecodes, L2->L1 messages, L2->L1 logs, etc as their compressed counterparts).
+The L2DAValidator is a contract that is responsible to ensure efficiency [when handling pubdata](../settlement_contracts/data_availability/custom_da.md).
+Typically, the calldata `L2DAValidator` would include uncompressed preimages for bytecodes, L2->L1 messages, L2->L1 logs, etc as their compressed counterparts.
 However, the exact implementation may vary across various ZK chains.

-FIXME: constants below are not correct

-Note, that while the realistic number of pubdata that can be published in a batch is ~260kb, the size of the calldata to L1Messenger may be a lot larger due to the fact that this method also accepts the original uncompressed state diff entries.
+Note, that while the realistic number of pubdata that can be published in a batch is ~780kb, the size of the calldata to L1Messenger may be a lot larger due to the fact that this method also accepts the original uncompressed state diff entries.
 These will not be published to L1, but will be used to verify the correctness of the compression.

-The worst-case number of bytes that may be needed for this scratch space is if all the pubdata consists of repeated writes (i.e. we’ll need only 4 bytes to include key) that turn into 0 (i.e. they’ll need only 1 byte to describe it).
-However, each of these writes in the uncompressed form will be represented as 272 byte state diff entry and so we get the number of diffs is `260kb / 5 = 52k`.
-This means that they will have accoomdate `52k * 272 = 14144000` bytes of calldata for the uncompressed state diffs.
-Adding 260k on top leaves us with roughly `14404000` bytes needed for calldata. `450125` slots are needed to accomodate this amount of data.
+One of "worst case" scenarios for the number of state diffs in a batch is when 780kb of pubdata is spent on repeated writes, that are all zeroed out.
+In this case, the number of diffs is 780kb / 5 = 156k.
+This means that they will have accoomdate 42432000 bytes of calldata for the uncompressed state diffs.
+Adding 780kb on top leaves us with roughly 43212000 bytes needed for calldata.
+1350375 slots are needed to accommodate this amount of data.
+We round up to 1360000 slots just in case.
-We round up to `451000` slots to give space for constant-size factors for ABI-encoding, like offsets, lengths, etc.

 In theory though much more calldata could be used (if for instance 1 byte is used for enum index).
 It is the responsibility of the operator to ensure that it can form the correct calldata for the L1Messenger.

 ### **Transaction’s meta descriptions**

-- `[586653..606652]` words — 20000 slots for 10000 transaction’s meta descriptions (their structure is explained below).
+- `[1626756..1646756]` words — 20000 slots for 10000 transaction’s meta descriptions (their structure is explained below).

 For internal reasons related to possible future integrations of zero-knowledge proofs about some of the contents of the bootloader’s memory, the array of the transactions is not passed as the ABI-encoding of the array of transactions, but: